bouncycrab/bouncycrab.github.io/aboutme/stackex.md

 subtitle: A selection
 ---

-Here is a list of some questions from [Math StackExchange](https://math.stackexchange.com){:target="_blank"}.
+Here is a list of some questions from [Math StackExchange](https://math.stackexchange.com){:target="_blank"} that i enjoyed while i was studying for math.
 They are either here because the technique used was elegant or the result itself was elegant.
-Thanks Shao Qian and Advay for most of these questions.
+Thanks shao qian and advay for discussing some of these with me.

 <!-- ### galois-theory